johnlundy94/full-stack-portfolio/README.md

 ## Description

-My Portfolio is a comprehensive showcase of my expertise in full-stack development.
+A comprehensive showcase of my expertise in full-stack development.
 It features a range of projects highlighting coding proficiency, problem-solving abilities, and design skills.
 This portfolio serves as a gateway to my professional work, showcasing applications and solutions developed using modern web technologies.

 ## Usage